MPiwowarski/smart-docs/README.md

 # smart-docs
-The project about integration .net core web app with Ethereum blokchain based on the Solidity smart contracts.
+The project about integration .net core web app with Ethereum blokchain based on the Solidity language.

 ***** LOCALHOST SETUP *****
-1. Running the .net core web app requires .net core SDK 3.1.
+1.Running the .net core web app requires .net core SDK 3.1.
 It was created in Visual Studio 2019, and not sure if the project is fully compatible with the older VS version.
-2. Database stuff is managed via the EF Core, and to fasten the configuration process the Database creation and the run migrations happen just after running the project.
+2.Database stuff is managed via the EF Core, and to fasten the configuration process the Database creation and the run migrations happen just after running the project.

-3. The mocked Ethereum blockchain environment: https://github.com/nethereum/TestChains
+3.The mocked Ethereum blockchain environment: https://github.com/nethereum/TestChains

 a) To setup the test blockchain on Windows need to download the source code and then run the startgeth.bat from the https://github.com/Nethereum/TestChains/tree/master/geth-clique-windows